 For the full list of ingredients and amounts, please go to the recipe card below.

-• Gluten-Free Flour Blend – I tested this recipe with Namaste gluten-free flour blend.
-I am sure other blends will work, but you will probably need to tweak the wet and dry ingredient ratio a bit.
+- Gluten-Free Flour Blend – I tested this recipe with Namaste gluten-free flour blend.
+I am sure other blends will work, but you will likely need to adjust the wet and dry ingredient ratio slightly.
 My rule of thumb is if your batter or dough is too runny, add more flour, and if it is too thick, add more liquids.

-• Xanthan Gum – If your flour blend does not have a binder, add 3/4 teaspoon of xanthan gum.
-Binders are important because they help hold together your baked goods better.
+- Xanthan Gum – If your flour blend does not have a binder, add 3/4 teaspoon of xanthan gum.
+Binders are important because they help hold baked goods together.

 Ingredient Substitutes:

-• You can swap the coconut sugar for brown sugar if you have brown sugar on hand.
+- You can substitute the coconut sugar with brown sugar if you have it on hand.

-Step 1: Prepare the dry ingredients.
-Combine the gluten-free flour, flaxseed meal, coconut sugar, cane sugar, baking powder, ground cinnamon, and nutmeg in a large mixing bowl.
+Step 1: Combine the gluten-free flour, flaxseed meal, coconut sugar, cane sugar, baking powder, ground cinnamon, and nutmeg in a large mixing bowl.
 Use a wire whisk to blend the ingredients together.
 Even distribution of the dry ingredients ensures you get even baking.

-Step 2: Add the mix-ins.
-Add the walnuts and raisins, or any other mix-ins to the bowl and whisk to blend them in.
+Step 2: Add the walnuts and raisins, or any other mix-ins, to the bowl and whisk to blend them in.
 Coating them in the dry ingredients prevents them from sinking to the bottom of the muffins.

 Email This Recipe To Me!

 Step 3: Prepare the carrots.
-Add the carrots to a food processor or mini cuisinart smart stick (shown above.)
+Add the carrots to a food processor or mini cuisinart smart stick (shown above).
 Pulse to shred the carrots into shreds.
-Freshly grated carrots will give the muffins the most moisture, keeping the muffins soft.
+Freshly grated carrots will give the muffins the most moisture, keeping them soft.

 Step 4: Prepare the wet ingredients.
 Combine the eggs, oil, carrots, and non-dairy milk in a mixing bowl.
 Whisk until they are well mixed.